Annual Highlights 2025

 In Antarctica:

-• AuScope’s terrestrial heat-flow sensors were deployed from the research vessel Nuyina to study geothermal heat flow and its impact on ice and ocean circulation.
+AuScope’s terrestrial heat-flow sensors were deployed from the RSV Nuyina to collect data off the Denman glacier, an important step towards understanding geothermal heat flow and its impact on ice and ocean circulation.

-• Teams from the University of Tasmania and Monash deployed instruments to monitor Earth–ice interactions near the Denman and Vanderford Glaciers.
+Teams from the University of Tasmania and Monash, with support from the Australian Antarctic program, deployed instruments to monitor Earth–ice interactions near the Denman and Vanderford Glaciers.

-• At the Stawell Underground Physics Laboratory, a new M8 seismic site was installed, expanding deep-earth monitoring capability.
+At the Stawell Underground Physics Laboratory, a new site in Australia’s Semi-Permanent Support Network (M8), was installed, expanding our deep-earth monitoring capability.

-• Near-real-time data streaming from the University of Melbourne seismic network has gone live on AusPass for the first time.
+Near-real-time data streaming from the University of Melbourne seismic network has gone live on our AusPass seismic data server for the first time.

-• Through the Seismometers in Schools program, students continue to explore seismology, building LEGO seismometers at the Australian Science Olympiad.
+Through the Seismometers in Schools program, students across Australia continue to explore seismology—building LEGO seismometers at the Australian Science Olympiad.
+Improvements to the network data handling have made the AuSIS network more robust and reliable than ever before.

 EarthBank portal.
 Image: AuScope